apache/druid/docs/configuration/index.md

 |`druid.query.scheduler.numThreads`|Maximum number of HTTP threads to dedicate to query processing.
 To save HTTP thread capacity, this should be lower than `druid.server.http.numThreads`.|Unbounded|
 |`druid.query.scheduler.laning.strategy`|Query laning strategy to use to assign queries to a lane in order to control capacities for certain classes of queries.|`none`|

+##### Laning strategies

 ###### No laning strategy

-In this mode, queries are never assigned a lane and only limited by `druid.server.http.numThreads` or `druid.query.scheduler.numThreads`, if set.
-This is the default Druid query scheduler operating mode, but can be explicitly set with by configuring `druid.query.scheduler.laning.strategy=none`.
+In this mode, queries are never assigned lane, and concurrent query count will only limited by `druid.server.http.numThreads` or `druid.query.scheduler.numThreads`, if set.
+This is the default Druid query scheduler operating mode.
+This mode can be explicitly set by setting `druid.query.scheduler.laning.strategy` to `none`.

 ###### 'High/Low' laning strategy
 This laning strategy splits queries with a `priority` below zero into a `low` query lane, automatically.
+Queries with priority of zero (the default) or above are considered 'interactive'.
 The limit on `low` queries can be set to some desired percentage of the total capacity (or HTTP thread pool size), reserving capacity for interactive queries.
 Queries in the `low` lane are _not_ guaranteed their capacity, which may be consumed by interactive queries, but may use up to this limit if total capacity is available.

+If the `low` lane is specified in the [query context](../querying/query-context.md) `lane` parameter, this will override the computed lane.

 This strategy can be enabled by setting `druid.query.scheduler.laning.strategy=hilo`.